 When Emotions Are Rationalized

 Often present feelings can have links to the past, also entwined in the present and what connection can be between past and present has similar or different reactions to different people.
-Many emotions corresponding to the way we relate to our past experiences embedded in our childhood, what we have learnt from our environment and the understanding we made out of it.
+Many emotions corresponding to the way we relate to our past experiences embedded in our childhood, what we have learnt from our environment, and the understanding we made of it.

 Counselling enables you to make connections between past and present, explain the intensity of anger, or guilt, or sorrow and many other emotions you may have been experiencing but not being able to really get in touch with, only being able to conveyed them in a rational way that you are so used to embrace that rigidity, a tight self -control it demonstrate inhibition, lack of spontaneity.